 The following day, Jane's father, Donald, notices she isn't attending her meetings.
 He arrives at the duplex and finds Jane was sleeping with Jesse, who is sleeping in a room littered with drug paraphernalia.
 He angrily demands Jesse leave and prepares to call the police so Jane could get clean in prison.
 Jane pleads with Donald to let her check into rehab the next day.
 Reluctantly, Donald agrees to Jane's request.
 After Donald leaves, Jane confides to Jesse that if they had money, they could do whatever they wanted...

-That night, when Skyler sends Walt to get diapers, Walt puts Jesse's money in a duffle bag and drives out to his duplex.
+That night, when Skyler sends Walt to get diapers, Walt puts Jesse's cut of the money in a duffle bag and drives out to his duplex.
 He hands a shameful Jesse the bag and tries to talk him out of ruining his life, but Jane slams the door in his face.
 With over four hundred grand, Jane rejoices that they could go anywhere, do anything, be anyone.
 She and Jesse plan to run away to New Zealand and start a new life and get clean.

 Unfortunately, their addictions prove too powerful...

 A saddened Walt stops at a bar, where he meets Donald.
-Not realizing this man was Jane's father, the two talk about their children.
+Not realizing this man is Jane's father, the two talk about their children.
 Donald mentions having a daughter who is a handful, and Walt talks about how he has a "nephew" who is also a pain in the ass, refusing to take his advice even when it's for his own good.
 He asks Donald for his advice, to which Donald tells him that he can never give up on family.

 Taking the advice to heart, Walt returns to the duplex.
 When Jesse doesn't answer, he breaks in again.
 He finds Jesse passed out from heroin and attempts to awaken him, but to no avail: he is out cold.